CornerstonePres/cornerstone-pres/_events/2021-07-08-thursday-small-group.md

 <!--StartFragment-->

+**N﻿O THURSDAY Night Bible Study, September 15**

-We will continue our study of John, September 8.
+We will continue our study of John, September 22.

 Come even if you do not have the book.